 If you want to know if your favorite local business is open, the best thing to do is call them or check their website/social media!

-Below, you’ll find a snapshot of what you can expect when you visit the Traverse City area.
-While this summer may be different from others you’ve spent up north, we look forward to hosting you safely.
+In the video and information below, you’ll find a snapshot of what you can expect when you visit the Traverse City area.

 What Is Open